rishsol/Stock-Strength/README.md

 ![](StockStrengthGraph.png)

-Based on the graph, technology companies (the first three companies on the graph) have higher BVPS's relative to their market price than real estate and food and beverage companies (the middle three companies are real estate companies while the final three are food/beverage companies).
+Based on the graph, technology companies (the first three companies on the graph) have higher market prices relative to their BVPS than real estate and food and beverage companies (the middle three companies are real estate companies while the final three are food/beverage companies).
 This does not mean that the selected technology companies are overvalued and real estate and food and beverage companies are undervalued.
 Rather the stark difference between across these sectors suggests higher consumer optimism (and perhaps customer loyalty) in the technology field than in the real estate and food and beverage industries.

 The results suggest that pure numerical analysis cannot be enough in determining whether a company is worth investing in.
 Human sentiment plays a major role in the values of corporations on the stock market.